Threshold-360/secret-loader/README.md

 # How to use this package

-This package is stored in the GitHub registry, so you can install it using this command:
+This package is stored in the GitHub npm registry, so you can install it using this command:

 `npm i github:Threshold-360/secret-loader`